xeitojs/xeito.dev/docs/guide/routing/dynamic-matching.md

 ## Accessing Route Parameters

 The value of all the parameters will be available in the `router` global property (see [Global Properties](../components/global)) by accessing the `routeParams` property.
-The `routeParams` property is a `MixedStore` object, so you can access the value either by subscribing to it or by accesing the `value` property.
+The `routeParams` property is a `ReadStore` class, so you can access the value either by subscribing to it or by accesing the `value` property.

 ```typescript